Dr. Brian Heuring carries on family tradition, raising champion draft horses

 -

+Shots fired in 900 block of College Street damage property, cable line [VIDEO]1An active investigation is underway into a shots-fired incident at 1:32 a.m.
+Sunday that damaged a cable line and multiple homes in the 900 block of College Street in Cape Girardeau.
+Officers responded to a report of multiple shots fired in the...

-Hope Therapeutic Horsemanship Center to host Halloween festivitiesMany are saying Halloween is "canceled" this year due to the coronavirus pandemic, but Hope Therapeutic Horsemanship Center in Perryville, Missouri, wants to keep the spooky spirit alive in Southeast Missouri.
+Hope Therapeutic Horsemanship Center to host Halloween festivitiesMany are saying Halloween is canceled this year due to the coronavirus pandemic, but Hope Therapeutic Horsemanship Center in Perryville, Missouri, wants to keep the spooky spirit alive in Southeast Missouri.
 The center will host A Haunting at the...

+'Take Back Our Streets Initiative' at Ranney ParkFrom left, Jack Elwood Clark II crumbles a clod of soil while working with 1-year-old King Money and Bankole McCrae to plant a red maple tree during a "Take Back Our Streets Initiative" event Sunday at Ranney Park in Cape Girardeau. ...

 -